 HLS does have one drawback: some inherent delay.
 Standard HLS can pack a latency of up to 15-30 seconds.
 Even Apple Low-Latency HLS, while promising less than two-second latencies, may have some issues, and, most significantly, it is still not as universally supported as standard HLS.

-So, any use case demanding nearly real-time delivery (i.e. delays of less than one second) including web conferencing, real-time device control (cameras and drones), or by emergency services/law enforcement/military or other applications requiring situational awareness would do better to use a real-time transmission protocol.
+In this case, too, any use case demanding nearly real-time delivery (i.e. delays of less than one second) including web conferencing, real-time device control (cameras and drones), or other applications requiring situational awareness would do better to use a real-time transmission protocol (RTP).

 Ready to set up your live stream?